-The Model Management Chart: Shows how your campaign's models are affecting various attributes over time
+Model Management Chart: This shows how your campaign's models are affecting various attributes over time

-The Clicks Chart: Shows the number of clicks (or conversions, or other goals) of your models over time.
+Clicks Chart: This shows the number of clicks (or conversions, or other goals) of your models over time.

 Currently, Viewability and Video Completion Models are not compatible with this report.
 This feature will be added in a future release.